cube-m4st3r/go-learning/README.md

 - Go (the dev container includes a recent Go toolchain).

+> [!IMPORTANT]
+> The current configuration for the devcontainer does **NOT** support out of the box windows runtime.
+You might have do adjust it for your specific needs.

 ## Running

 From the repository root you can run any example with `go run`: